GabeScott/standard-works-vault/General Conference/1979 October - Happiness Now and Forever.md

 Now may I discuss another divine gift with you?
 It has a potential infinitely more sensitive and powerful than our conscience.
 Through this gift we can receive pure truth to guide our lives, divine counsel to resolve our problems, and even the power of God to overcome obstacles.
 It is the gift of the Holy Ghost.

 May I tell you how to obtain this precious gift?
 Or if you have it, how to expand your use of it?
-The Lord has said, “Ask, and ye shall receive; knock, and it shall be opened unto you” (D&C 4:7).
+The Lord has said, “Ask, and ye shall receive; knock, and it shall be opened unto you” ([[D&C 4.7|D&C 4:7]]).
 When you ask with real intent, you will feel undeniable impressions that lead you to greater truth.
 You will be given opportunities, such as through the inspired messages of this conference, to find the one and only true Church of Jesus Christ, and you will recognize that Church.

 By qualifying through study, prayer, and obedience you can be baptized a member of the Church of Jesus Christ and receive the gift of the Holy Ghost by the laying on of hands.

-The Savior has said, “Ye are commanded in all things to ask of God, who giveth liberally; and that which the Spirit [or Holy Ghost] testifies unto you even so I would that ye should do in all holiness of heart, walking uprightly before me, considering the end of your salvation, doing all things with prayer and thanksgiving, that ye may not be seduced by evil spirits, or doctrines of devils, or the commandments of men” (D&C 46:7).
+The Savior has said, “Ye are commanded in all things to ask of God, who giveth liberally; and that which the Spirit \[or Holy Ghost\] testifies unto you even so I would that ye should do in all holiness of heart, walking uprightly before me, considering the end of your salvation, doing all things with prayer and thanksgiving, that ye may not be seduced by evil spirits, or doctrines of devils, or the commandments of men” ([[D&C 46.7|D&C 46:7]]).

 God did not put us on earth to be victimized by circumstances.
 He gave us a plan for assured success—his gospel—the perfect plan for happiness.